 Engagement is an official announcement of the wedding and often takes place half a year or a few months before the wedding.
 In the past, almost all marriages were arranged by the parents, and the children had no choice but to follow their parents’ arrangement.
 Thus, this ceremony is considered to be more important than the wedding as it marks the start of the relationship between two families.

-The gifts usually include betel and areca, husband-wife cake (Banh phu the), wine, tea, engagement ring, and a roasted pig, and they usually go in pairs, representing the couple.
-The fiancé’s family prepare these gifts before the engagement, placing them in an odd number of trays, and covered the whole thing with red cloth because the odd numbers and red color are believed to bring young couple luck and happiness.
+The gifts usually include betel and areca, husband-wife cake (Banh phu the), wine, tea, an engagement ring, and a roasted pig, and they usually go in pairs, representing the couple.
+The fiancé’s family prepares these gifts before the engagement, placing them in an odd number of trays, and covering the whole thing with red cloth because the odd numbers and red color are believed to bring young couple luck and happiness.

 On the engagement day, the fiancé’s family will bring their gift to the fiancée’s family.
 After the receiving-gift ritual, the couple will pray in front of the fiancée’s family altar in order to ask for approval from the fiancée’s ancestors.
 After that, the fiancé can give his fiancée the engagement ring with cheers from both families.
 On this occasion, the bride, and sometimes even the groom, will wear ao dai, the Vietnamese traditional dress.

 The date of the wedding, and also that of the engagement, is chosen carefully and usually decided by a Buddhist monk or a fortune teller.
 Before the wedding, the groom’s family will come to the bride’s home again with betel and areca as a gift, officially asking to receive the bride.
 The bride’s family will confirm one last time the wedding and other proceedings.